SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 Running MetaCI In Docker:

     This section assumes you have downloaded `docker` and `docker-compose`.
+    Additionally it assumes you have a `.env` file in the root directory of this project, a template of variables needed can be found under `env.example`.

         To get docker please visit: https://hub.docker.com/?overlay=onboarding
         and follow the installation instructions to download docker if needed: